 I do my painting in a bright, spacious studio built onto the house in 2001.
 Giving demos and classes at Sandarosa Studio and other locations from New York City to Florida, connects me to dozens of artists every year, but it just isn't enough.
 With my online offerings, I hope to touch the hearts and connect with the minds of others traveling the art dream-way.
 My aim is to fan the creative flames that lie within you.
 Since I went to school BC (before computers), I never imagined being able to connect and share my passion and delight with so many other like minded, creative spirits.
 I am so happy to be living in an age when I can reach out, spread love and positivity and potentially touch millions of people with the simple click of a button.
 See Sandy's Interview on Artsy Shark here.

-Experimenting and playing with alcohol inks brings more fun into your life, turbocharges the imagination and sparks your creative soul.
+Experimenting and playing with alcohol inks brings more fun into my life, turbocharges the imagination and connects me to the universal, creative soul.
 My wish is that through learning, loving and creating together, it will do the same for you!
 The launch of my e-course in 2016 has ushered in new beginnings, challenges and adventures.
-This course's progressive lessens help you grow as an artist; teach you to lighten up and become your own best friend, enjoy your art making, focusing less on the end product and more on the incredible learning process.
+This course's progressive lessons help you to grow as an artist; teach you to relax, go with the flow and become your own best friend.
+Learn to really enjoy your art making, focusing less on the end product and more on the incredible learning process.
 I get much satisfaction knowing that I am enriching people's lives by helping them discover a deeper understanding and connection to art and to themselves.
 Through experimenting and creating with the inks, I am constantly reminded to lighten up and live by Emerson's simple words; "Scatter joy!"